jenwesi/progressBar/README.md

 # progressBar
-This is a function progress bar that can be used on forms.
-I was created using html/css and javascript
+This is a functioning progress bar that can be used on forms.
+It was created using html/css and javascript